LLNL/wrap/README.md

 Tutorial
 -----------------------------
-For a thorough tutorial, look at `example.w`!
+For a thorough tutorial, look at `examples/tutorial.w`!
 It walks you through the process of using `wrap.py`.
 It is also legal `wrap.py` code, so you can run `wrap.py` on it and see the output to better understand what's going on.